Men it’s time to get on top of your healthTuesday, 15 June 2021

 Harmful use of alcohol can affect your mental health and has a negative impact on your family and the people around you.
 Check out our factsheet on alcohol and diabetes.

 Get help for stress, anxiety or depression.

 Talk to your GP to get a referral to a specialist, or make an appointment through our Psychologist on Call service by ringing 1300 342 238.

 If you are between 45 to 49 years book into a Medicare health check.

 Talk to your friends – it could change their lives.

-John, a cabbie from Newcastle, recently told us how encouraging his friend to get onto his annual cycle of care checks could have saved his friend’s life.
-When John’s annual cycle of care checks were due, he encouraged his friend George to get his done at the same time.
+John, a cabbie from Newcastle, recently told us how encouraging his friend George to get onto his annual cycle of care checks may have saved his friend’s life.
+When John’s annual cycle of care checks were due, he encouraged George to get his done at the same time.
 George’s blood test showed elevated levels of Prostate Specific Antigen (PSA), prompting further checks.
-A specialist confirmed prostate cancer, but due to the early detection, George was able to be treated successfully and is now cancer-free.
+A specialist confirmed prostate cancer but, due to the early detection, George was able to be treated successfully and is now cancer-free.

 For more information contact: